In this section

 Where no funding is available within the scheme you will be notified in writing.

 The scheme will not pay for a solicitor to represent you at other court events not directly related to the hearing at which cross examination has been banned.
-Additional costs, such as expert reports and witness costs, will also not be covered by scheme funding.
+Additional costs, such as expert reports, subpoenas and witness costs, will also not be covered by scheme funding.
 Clients are responsible for gathering any evidence (and any costs associated with this) from various sources, for the purpose of the hearing.
 Funded preparation provides for assessing the information provided by the client.

 Contact Legal Aid Queensland’s Grants Division at email@example.com or call 1300 65 11 88.